-The activities of the Library of Parliament can be summarized with the following three key objectives:
+The activities of the Library of Parliament can be summarized as follows:

 Information Research and Analysis - To provide parliamentarians with information, research and analysis services that assist them in fulfilling their roles as members of the Senate or the House of Commons, members of committees and parliamentary associations, and representatives of regions or electoral districts.
 Information is also made available to authorized clients.